nrrb/tao-te-ching/3_hushing/README.md

 nothing’s out of order.

-UKLG: Over and over Lao Tzu says wei wu wei: Do not do.
+> **Note** UKLG: Over and over Lao Tzu says wei wu wei: Do not do.
 Doing not-doing.
 To act without acting.
 Action by inaction.
 You do nothing yet it gets done...
    It’s not a statement susceptible to logical interpretation, or even to a syntactical translation into English; but it’s a concept that transforms thought radically, that changes minds.
 The whole book is both an explanation and a demonstration of it.